 Link: Apply now for the Alaska Airlines Visa® Business card

-The Alaska Airlines Business Visa Card, issued by Bank of America, has a best-ever welcome bonus, fantastic perks, and it’s even quite easy to get approved for.
+The Alaska Airlines Business Visa Card, issued by Bank of America, has a great welcome bonus, fantastic perks, and it’s even quite easy to get approved for.

 While you can read my detailed review of the Alaska Airlines Business Card, below I wanted to share eight reasons you should consider applying for this card.

 The Alaska Visa Business Card is currently offering a welcome bonus of 40,000 Mileage Plan miles after spending $2,000 within 90 days.
 That’s just part of the bonus, and I’ll talk about the rest of the bonus below.

 I value Alaska Mileage Plan miles at 1.7 cents each, so to me those 40,000 miles are worth $680.

 Mileage Plan miles are so valuable thanks to the ability to redeem them for travel on a unique selection of airline partners, and also since you’re allowed a free stopover even on one-way tickets.
 For example, I’ve redeemed just 70,000 Mileage Plan miles for a first class Japan Airlines ticket from Tokyo to Chicago.
 With the world increasingly starting to open up again to global travel, partner redemptions and stopovers are once again practical.

 2. Alaska companion certificate as part of bonus

 In addition to a welcome bonus of 40,000 Mileage Plan miles, the Alaska Visa Business Card also offers an Alaska companion fare the first year upon completing minimum spending of $2,000 within 90 days.
 Historically you only start receiving this on the first anniversary, but with this offer, you get one in the first year as well.

 You’ll just have to pay $99 plus taxes and fees, which start at just $22.